You trust Warp 10 for your data, learn why you are right to do so by learning how to backup and restore your data.

-Once a snapshot has been taken, its content can be copied to an external system for long term archival.
-Snapshots which were copied can be safely removed.
-The hard links will be updated accordingly, removing files which no longer have any remaining hard links.
+Once a snapshot has been taken, its content can be copied to an external system for long-term archival.
+Snapshots that were copied can be safely removed.
+The hard links will be updated accordingly, removing files that no longer have any remaining hard links.
 If performing incremental snapshots, you may want to retain one snapshot to serve as the base snapshot for the next incremental one.

 Restoring a Warp 10 instance from a snapshot is as simple as stopping Warp 10, replacing the content of the

-leveldb directory with that of the snapshot, replacing the configuration files by those in the snapshot and restarting Warp 10.
+leveldb directory with that of the snapshot, replacing the configuration files with those in the snapshot, and restarting Warp 10.